City-Colleges-of-Chicago-Cybersecurity/COMPSFI-214/index.md

 ---
 layout: default
-title: COMPSFI 213 – Ethical Hacking
+title: COMPSFI 214 – Information Security System Analysis
 ---

-# COMPSFI 213 - Ethical Hacking
+# COMPSFI 214 - Information Security System Analysis
 **City Colleges of Chicago**

-This is the official course page for COMPSFI 213 at City Colleges of Chicago.
-In this hands-on course, students will explore the foundational principles and techniques of ethical hacking.
-Through practical exercises and real-world scenarios, you’ll learn how attackers compromise systems—and more importantly, how to defend against them.
-Topics include network attack methodologies, penetration testing tools, and effective countermeasures.
-Writing assignments relevant to cybersecurity practices are also incorporated throughout the course.
+This course examines the integral components of effective Cybersecurity practices including Threat Management, Vulnerability Management, Cyber Incident Response, and Security Architecture.
+The course provides an overview of the challenges faced when attempting to build and maintain secure systems in a networked environment and explores the monitoring of systems for identification and response to intrusions and breaches.
+Writing assignments, as appropriate to the discipline, are part of the course.

 ---